EgbertW/redmine_planning/README.md

 * Export chart to SVG

 # Version log
+* 0.7.1: May 26, 2014.
+Bug in relation to viewbox calulcation fixed and date selection is back.
 * 0.7.0: May 25, 2014.
 Major refactoring of Javascript code: validation with JSHint and separating JS and Redmine-specific code.
 * 0.6.7: May 23, 2014.
 Allow planning for all projects by going to /plan
 * 0.6.6: May 21, 2014.
 Fix mouse cursor position calculation in Chrome (Webkit)